Published On: Mar 06 2013 06:53:01 PM ESTUpdated On: Mar 12 2014 02:00:00 AM EDT

 1970: Writer, editor and publisher Dave Eggers, known for the best-selling memoir "A Heartbreaking Work of Staggering Genius" and for founding the independent publishing house McSweeney's, is born in Boston, Mass.

 1969: Paul McCartney of The Beatles marries photographer Linda Eastman in a small civil ceremony in London, England.
-The couple is seen here in 1993, five years before Linda McCartney died from breast cancer at the age of 56.
+The couple is seen here in 1976 during the Wings Over America tour.
+The couple remained together up until Linda McCartney's April 17, 1998, death from breast cancer at the age of 56.

 1968: Actor Aaron Eckhart, best known for his film roles in "Erin Brockovich," "Thank You for Smoking" and "The Dark Knight," is born in Cupertino, Calif.